Contrast-Security-OSS/docs/content/admin/policy_mgmt/IPManagement.md

 tags: "Admin IP policy management protect"
 -->

-IP Management is Contrast's blacklist and whitelist (trusted hosts) management feature.
-Organization and Policy (Rules) have access to this feature.
-Go to **Policy Management** from the user menu and select IP Management from the left navigation.
-Here you can see the current hosts on the blacklist and whitelist as well as manage new and existing hosts.
-You can specify which servers you’d like the rule to apply to and set an expiration on the rule in the event you just want to place a host in a “penalty box”.
+Manage IPs in your organization with blacklists, whitelists (trusted hosts) and source names.
+Organization and Rules admins can go to the **user menu > Policy Management > IP Management tab** to create and manage your preferences.

 * **IP Blacklists** allow you to put a rule in place to distrust an IP, considering it unacceptable.
-This is used for immediate triage until a more permanent protection policy can be put in place or investigation can be conducted.
+This appropriate for immediate triage until you can put a more permanent Protect policy in place or conduct an investigation.
-* **Trusted Hosts** can be used to whitelist a host that is conducting an internal vulnerability scan to avoid polluting Contrast with non-attack data.
+* **Trusted Hosts** let you whitelist a host that is conducting an internal vulnerability scan to avoid polluting Contrast with non-attack data.
-* **Source Names** ...
+* [Source Names](admin-ipmgmt.html#source-name) allow you to mark one or more trusted IP addresses or subnet masks as any name you choose.
+The chosen name then appears in your **Attacks > Monitor** page as well as **Attack Events**, which allows you to quickly identify and differentiate them from attack data that needs your attention.